twodashes/universal/README.md

 # Develop:

 Please try it, file an issue, add or fix some code, make a pull request.
 I'd love to make you an equal contributor.
-Contact [Paul Shorey](https://paulshorey.com) with any feaute requests or bugs.
+Contact [Paul Shorey](https://paulshorey.com) with any feature requests or bugs.
 Thank you!
-Unit tests, code sandbox examples, and better documentation coming soon.
+Unit tests, code sandbox examples, and better documentation are currently in progress.

-This project is built using ES Modules in `./esm`.
-It is then compiled into CommonJS into `./cjs` and for the browser (exported as window.**) in `./**`.
-Read more about [ES Modules](https://nodejs.org/api/esm.html).
+This project is built using ES Modules in `./esm/`.
+It is then compiled into Universal Module Definition (UMD) in `./umd/` which works in Node.js and the browser.

-## npm run build:

-**npm run build** runs these npm scripts, in this order:

-1. **ignore_index** - Copy ./esm/index.js to ./index.mjs (so it does not get converted in next step \*\*)
-2. **esm_cjs** - Convert ./esm to ./cjs
-3. **putback_index** - Copy ./index.mjs back to ./esm/index.js
-4. **esm_cjs_index** - Convert ./esm/index.js to ./cjs/index.js (so it can get processed without reference to other files)
-5. **browser** - Convert ./esm to ./\_\_

-\*\* Don't want to convert `./esm/index.js` to `./cjs/index.js` along with all the other modules in `./esm`, because `rollup` breaks up the functions to prevent redundant code.
-But I actually want `index.js` to be redundant, to contain code that is already in the other module files.
-This way, `index.js` is self-contained, and other files are self-contained, not importing anything.
-I could not figure out how to configure `rollup` command to NOT build with `require()` commands.
-Can not have `require()` commands because the `parcel` command does convert to browser code well with require commands.
-Each file already needs to be self-contained before running `parcel build`.